johntg5/clickgame/clickygame/README.md

+This was created using the Create React App.
+There are a series of images.
+The application should keep track of the user's score.
+The user's score starts at 0 and increases by 1 every time a different image is clicked.
+If the user clicks on an image more than once, the user loses.
+Once the user's score is reset after an incorrect guess, the game restarts.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>